oddluck/limnoria-plugins/README.md

 The ONLY gluten-free plugin for displaying link titles.

+## Requirements ##

+This plugin requires Python 2.7.
+It might work in other versions, though.

 ## Notable features ##

 - Configurable template so you can decide how titles are displayed and what they say